QUANTICO, VA --

 The daughter of a Marine assigned to Marine Corps Systems Command (MCSC) was one of 24 students awarded a Marine Corps Scholarship Foundation Scholarship at the Great Hall of the Library of Congress in September.

-QUANTICO, VA -- Tatiana J. Pile, daughter of Gunnery Sergeant Claude Pile, and fellow students in attendance represented more than 1,400 other children of Marines from across the country.
+Tatiana J. Pile, daughter of Gunnery Sergeant Claude Pile, and fellow students in attendance represented more than 1,400 other children of Marines from across the country.
 Her father is assigned to MCSC’s Systems Engineering, Interoperability, Architecture and Technology.

 The ceremony was hosted by Marine Corps General Robert Magnus (ret.), Chairman, Board of Directors, Marine Corps Scholarship Foundation; and Margaret B. Davis, President and CEO of the Scholarship Foundation.